Robyn Schelenz, UC Newsroom

 Six University of California campuses rank among the top 10 public universities in the country, with all nine UC undergraduate campuses among the top 50 in the 2022 Best Colleges rankings, published today (Sept.
 13) by U.S. News & World Report.

-UC also ranked highly in the national university rankings, with eight campuses among the nation’s top 100 schools, public or private.
+UC also ranked highly in the national university rankings, with all nine undergraduate campuses among the nation’s top 100 schools, public or private.

 “These rankings underscore the world-class education UC provides,” said UC President Michael V. Drake, M.D.
 “Access, affordability and excellence remain hallmarks of the University.
 We are pleased that U.S. News and World Report continues to recognize UC for its achievements.”

 UCLA ranked as the best public school in the country, with UC Berkeley at No. 2.
 UC Santa Barbara ranked fifth, UC San Diego eighth and UC Irvine ninth.
 UC Davis vaulted into the top 10, improving its performance by one spot over last year and helping the UC system claim more than half the top public university spots.